 3. What do I do when I come in?

-At the morning services, you will normally be given notice sheet at the door.
-Sit anywhere you like where there is a free chair.
+You’ll be greeted by someone on the welcome desk and have the chance to take a bible with you to your seat.
+Sit anywhere you like where there is a space.
 Keep your coat and belongings with you, which you can hang on your chair.

 4. What about bringing children?

 Children are welcome to stay in the service.
 At the moment though, we run the children’s activities in the Parish Hall during the service, so do drop them off there and then come and join everyone else aged over 14 in the main church building.
 They join us part way through the service on a 1st Sunday in the month for communion.
 Your children can stay in the service with you (they may need something quiet to distract them).
 For more about our groups, click here.